NomadsReach/Fallout-Anomaly/README.md

 ---

 To begin, ensure that Wabbajack is installed on your system.
 It's crucial to install it in a location separate from your typical profile folder to avoid errors.
 You can download Wabbajack from the following link: [Wabbajack](https://www.wabbajack.org/).
-For example, you might choose to install it in C:\Wabbajack.
+For example, you might choose to install it in C:\Wabbajack Install\Wabbajack.
+Do not install directly at the root of your O.S. drive.

 Once Wabbajack is successfully installed, create a new folder dedicated to Fallout Anomaly.
-For instance, you can create a folder at C:\Fallout Anomaly.
+For instance, you can create a folder at C:\Mod List Installs\Fallout Anomaly.

 The next step involves downloading the mod list.
 You have two options to accomplish this: